work-in-progress-danny/dotfiles/.config/nvim/README.md

 ### Performance

-- eslint is slow..
-I wonder if deno is better, like a rust process running in the backround the adhears to eslintrc rules.
-I think why it's slow is because it runs node eslint every time
+- ~eslint~ prettier is slow..
+I wonder if deno is better, like a rust process running in the backround the adhears to ~eslintrc~ prettierrc rules.
+I think why it's slow is because it runs node ~eslint~ prettier every time

 ## Design notes